triton-inference-server/tutorials/Feature_Guide/Data_Pipelines/README.md

     }
   ]
 ```
-The first layer that a user needs to understand is the process of defining the general flow, basically, which model to run first?
-We can then move to how to move the tensors from different "layers" of different models and the ensemble's input and output.
-For this step we use `input_map` and `output_map`.
+The first part that a user needs to understand is how to define the general flow of their ensemble pipeline.
+For example, which model needs to run first?
+Then, how do the tensors flow between each model/step?
+To define this, we use `input_map` and `output_map`.

 ```
 ensemble_scheduling {